 High school is too late to start teaching finance.
 Before they even get to kindergarten, kids receive thousands of indirect lessons about money by observing their parents at the bank, grocery store, shopping center and home.
 Research suggests that children are much more receptive to learning financial concepts from age 8 to 12.

-Start financial education sooner at home and at school, look for everyday opportunities to slip in money lessons.
-Explain what happens when you pay with a credit card and if you do not pay in full you will be charged more.
-Explain the concept of taxes paid to the government when the garbage collectors pick up the trash.
+Start financial education sooner at home and school, look for everyday opportunities to slip in money lessons.
+Explain what happens when you pay with a credit card, and if you do not pay in full, you will be charged more.
+Explain the concept of taxes given to the government when the sanitation workers pick up the trash.

 Just how hard is it to talk money with your kids?
 A 2000 Charles Schwab survey found that most parents preferred talking with their teenagers about drugs to talking about money and investing — although both topics beat out discussions on sex.

 In a study of college students, one strikingly similarity among those who had good financial skills was found.
 Nearly all said their parents had gotten them into the habit of saving as young children.
 Make your kids put part of any money they get or earn in a savings account that pays interest –high enough to have an impact to encourage them to save.

 In a study by Lewis Mandell, a leading scholar in the financial education movement found that only 36% of the students who had gotten an allowance as a child described themselves as good savers vs. 52% of those who hadn’t received money on a regular basis.
 In the child’s mind, knowing they’ll get money every week no matter what they do removes an incentive to save.

 The problem may have to do less with allowances themselves and more with how they are administered.
 Set goals, not doles.
 Discuss what they are expected to pay for and what they hope to save to buy.
 Try a weekly schedule in lower school, biweekly in middle and then monthly allowances for the ones in high school.
 The hard part is not bailing them out when they run out of money – so stick to your plan.